astropy/halotools/README.md

 print(halocat.halo_table[0:9])
 ```

-You are not limited to cache and use the halo catalogs pre-processed by Halotools.
+You are not limited to use the halo catalogs pre-processed by Halotools.
 The *UserSuppliedHaloCatalog* allows you to use your own simulation data and transform it into a Halotools-formatted catalog in a simple way.

 ```
 from halotools.sim_manager import UserSuppliedHaloCatalog